Free website audit · a plan and a fair price built around your business · no lock-in

 Before the techniques: the test profile, because “fast” is meaningless without one.

 The Vercel London location matters because every TCP round-trip from a UK visitor to lhr1 is roughly 5-20ms.
 Every round-trip to AWS US-East-1 is 70-120ms.
 Eight round-trips at 100ms each is 800ms of LCP gone before a single byte arrives.
-That’s the entire LCP budget, spent on packets that crossed the Atlantic for no reason.
+That is the entire LCP budget, spent on packets that crossed the Atlantic for no reason.

-Technique 1 — image priority hints
+Technique 1, image priority hints

 <img